Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: An extended operator algebra for the q -oscillator

-Given an algebra $\mathcal{A}$ over $\F$, we recall, from \cite{Hel05}, the \emph{deformed commutator mappings}
+Given an algebra $\mathcal{A}$ over $\C$, we recall, from~\cite{Hel05}, the \emph{deformed commutator mappings}

-given $\alpha,\beta\in\mathcal{A}$ and $t\in\F$.
-Consequently, any (two-sided) ideal of $\mathcal{A}$ is invariant under a deformed commutator mapping.
+given $\alpha,\beta\in\mathcal{A}$ and $t\in\C$.
+Consequently, any (two-sided) ideal of $\mathcal{A}$ is invariant under a~deformed commutator mapping.
 We shall be concerned with such deformed commutator mappings on $\Proto$ of very specific types.
-As will be needed in later computations, we have the following. \begin{assumption} The field $\F$ contains a a subfield isomorphic to the field $\Q$ of rational numbers. \end{assumption} Given $n\in\Q$, succeeding proofs and computations shall involve the deformed commutator mappings
+Given $n\in\Q$, succeeding proofs and computations shall involve the deformed commutator mappings

 We collect all such maps in $\ALLdcm:=\{\dcmTH_n,\ \dcmH_n\ :\ n\in\Q\}$.
 Some subsets of $\ALLdcm$ shall be of importance in later proofs, such as $\Zdcm:=\{\dcmTH_n,\ \dcmH_n\in\ALLdcm\ :\ n\in\Z\}$, and the set difference $\nonZdcm=\{\dcmTH_n,\ \dcmH_n\in\ALLdcm\ :\ n\notin\Z\}$.
 Using the computational techniques in Section~\ref{assoStructSubsec}, the identities